Garbage Truck Accident Lawyer

 - Wrongful death

-If you or someone you love has been injured or passed away after an accident with a sanitation vehicle, please call our garbage truck accident attorneys in Sacramento today for free, friendly advice at (916) 921-6400 or (800) 404-5400.
+If you were injured or lost a loved one in a crash involving a sanitation vehicle, our law firm can help.
+Call our garbage truck accident lawyers serving Sacramento, CA, for free, friendly case advice at (916) 921-6400 or (800) 404-5400.

 Photo by Sam LaRussa via Unsplash